Darthdevv/myProject/README.md

 # Validation form
-this is a validation form with html , css and javascript
+this is a validation form with HTML , CSS and javascript